tobu61106f/tobu61106f.github.io/_pages/research.md

 nav_order: 1
 interests: >
   My research interests lie at the intersection of deep learning, computer vision, and robotics---particularly in the areas of (multimodal) representation learning, self-supervised learning, open-endedness, and agents.
-# interests: >
-#   I'm interested in self-supervised learning, representation learning, curiosity-based exploration, and leveraging internet-scale models and data.
-#   I am keen to draw inspiration from intelligence in humans and nature---especially as a goal-post rather than a blueprint.
-#   My long-term goal is to develop intelligent agents that can *generalize* and *continually adapt* as robustly and efficiently as humans do, allowing them to be *safely* deployed in the real world.
 selected_papers: true
 selected_talks: false
 ---